ColinPogu/LibWindPop/README.md

 const char unpackPath[]  = "D:\\main_unpack_pak";
 ```

+If MSVC reports syntax errors when including `LibWindPop.h`, verify that the
+header uses Windows line endings and no UTF-8 BOM.
+You can regenerate a clean
+copy by rerunning `build/win-x64-shared-library.bat`.

 Running the compiled executable will unpack `rawPakPath` to `unpackPath` and then repack the contents to `newPakPath`.